ammbra/tictactoe/README.md

 spring.ssl.bundle.jks.mybundle.truststore.location=stores/truststore.p12
 ```

-**IMPORTANT** For demo purposes, `application.properties` file contains the passwords in clear.
+**IMPORTANT** For demo purposes, `application.properties` contains the passwords in clear.
 For production environments you must consider encrypting your passwords.

 ## How to play